CrackedPolishedBlackstoneBricksMC/voldeloom/sample/README.md

 Forge 1.4.7-6.6.2.534 using Gradle **8.0**.

-This is another "curiosity" project.
+**Works great.** This is another "curiosity" project.
 I don't know if I recommend using Gradle 8 just yet (a little too cutting-edge for my tastes)

 ### 1.4.7-thingy